Boniface del Vasto

 Boniface del Vasto (c.
 1055 – c.
-1125) was the margrave of Savona and Western Liguria from 1084 to c.1130.
+1125) was the margrave of Savona and Western Liguria from 1084 to c.
+1125.
 He was the son and successor of Otto and of Bertha, daughter of Ulric Manfred II of Turin.
 Boniface was a member of the Aleramici dynasty.

 Marriages

 As his first wife, Boniface intended to marry an unnamed woman who had been betrothed to his brother, Anselm, before his death.
 In 1079 Pope Gregory VII commissioned the bishops of Turin, Asti and Alba to convince Boniface del Vasto not to marry the woman, because her betrothal to his brother created a relationship of affinity between them.

 Boniface is sometimes said to have married Alice of Savoy, the daughter of Peter of Savoy.
 This is unlikely, however, since Boniface and Alice were first-cousins-once-removed (Boniface's mother Bertha and Alice's grandmother Adelaide were sisters), and thus far too closely related to be permitted to marry according to canon law.

-Boniface married a woman named Agnes, who is thought to have been the daughter of Hugh, Count of Vermandois.
+Boniface married Agnes, daughter of Hugh, Count of Vermandois.

-Children
+Issue

-Probably with Agnes of Vermandois, Boniface had several children, including:
+Boniface and Agnes of Vermandois had: